CADViewer/cadviewer-testapp-dotnet-core-01/README.md

         var ServerLocation = "";

+**NOTE:** We have in the sample HTML documents simplified, by simply using current URL:

+	// Location of installation folders:  1) update if back-end on different port!
+2) make sure / is after port! var ServerBackEndUrl = location.origin+"/";     //"http://localhost:5001/";
+        var ServerUrl =  location.origin+"/";           // http://loalhost:5001/; //
+        var ServerLocation = "";

 **NOTE**:  If running from Visual Studio, the default URL is localhost:44374, if running from the command-line with ***dotnet*** command the default URL is localhost:5001 .